L-Andrade/LFA/README.md

 # Modules

+LFA was tested using Autopsy 4.6.0 in two different personal computers, both running Windows 10.
+It should also run in Linux.

 findLogFilesGUI: A file ingest module that finds log files (.evtx, .log, .dmp, .wer, .etl).
-In case of .wer file it also creates a Reported program artifact if the .wer is valid.
+In case of .wer file it creates a Reported program artifact if the .wer is valid.
+In case of .log file it creates an artifact for each different IP found in the .log, the number of occurences in that file and the IP type.

-reportWer: A report module that queries the blackboard for the information that the file ingest produced and reports it to HTML and Excel.
+reportWer: A report module that queries the blackboard for the information that the file ingest produced and reports it to HTML, Excel and/or DFXML.
+The Excel format contains several charts for statistics.
+The report module is used to enhance the information gathered by the file ingest module.

+# Installation

+1. Download as ZIP (Clone or download -> Download ZIP)
+2. Go to your Python Modules folder:
+    2.1.
+Open Autopsy
+    2.2.
+Tools > Python Plugins
+3. Unzip the downloaded ZIP inside the folder opened by Autopsy
+4. Rename the LFA-master folder to LFA (this shouldn't be required)
+5. Restart or start Autopsy to compile all the libraries and files
+6. Open your case and run the LFA file ingest module
+7. Run the LFA Report Module with the desired options
+8. Open the default report (HTML) or go to Reports in the Tree Viewer to choose a report to open

 # Project description (PT)